ACEP-WRE for Landowners - FIC

 ACEP-WRE uses standard language for easement deeds and contracts.
 It is important to read and understand the terms before applying, since they cannot be changed after the easement is in place.
 Consider consulting with an attorney to help review the terms and represent your interests in the transaction.

 Landowners retain rights to quiet enjoyment, control of access, undeveloped recreational uses such as hunting and fishing, water rights, and subsurface mineral rights provided that drilling or mining activities must be located outside the easement area.
 The deed allows NRCS to conduct restoration and management activities.
-The WRE deed does not allow activities which are contrary to the easement purposes of restoring and protecting natural wetland functions and values and wildlife habitat.
+The ACEP-WRE deed does not allow activities which are contrary to the easement purposes of restoring and protecting natural wetland functions and values and wildlife habitat.
 Prohibited activities include agricultural activities such as planting or harvesting crops, haying, and grazing, altering grassland, woodland and wildlife habitat, building structures, draining, dredging or filling.
-WRE deeds and contracts are fundamentally different from ALE deeds because they do not allow agricultural production and do not make allowances for building envelopes or impervious surfaces.
+ACEP-WRE deeds and contracts are fundamentally different from ACEP-ALE deeds because they do not allow agricultural production and do not make allowances for building envelopes or impervious surfaces.

 READ

-1. WRE Warranty Easement Deed in Perpetuity, NRCS-LTP-30
+1. ACEP-WRE Warranty Easement Deed in Perpetuity

-3. WRE Contract for 30-Year Land Use, NRCS-LTP-43A
+3. ACEP-WRE Contract for 30-Year Land Use

 USE